 Brigitta, a Lithuanian Community Champion reached to local Ukrainian residents to any refugees or guests link to local services and feel at ease in community.
-Following a post on Facebook four local Ukrainian families came forward to offer and support to refugees Final Barriers A consequence of the series of accessing local shops and churches and helping families with forming new friendships.
+Following a post on Facebook four local Ukrainian families came forward to offer and support to refugees accessing local shops and churches and helping families with forming new friendships.